minimaxa1/Orbe/README.md

 [![Orbi Screenshot](placeholder.png)](placeholder.png)

 Orbi is a feature-rich, single-file web interface designed to interact directly with a locally running Ollama instance.
 It provides a highly customizable chat experience with advanced controls, multimedia output, code handling, and configuration management, all within your browser without needing complex server setups.
-This version includes specific prompt engineering to enforce English-only responses from the AI model.

 ## ✨ Key Features